 Step 3: Embellish with jingle bells

 Slide two bells onto each piece of ribbon and tie in the middle.
 Loop one end of the ribbon under one of the pieces of tulle on the wreath and tie again, pulling the knot of bells toward the outside.
 Repeat with the remaining ribbon and bells, spacing them evenly around the wreath.

+Your Christmas tulle wreath is done!
 Fluff the tulle and adjust the ribbons to fit among the pieces.
-You can hang the wreath directly on the door like I did or use a wreath hanger.
+You can hang the wreath directly on the door using a Command hook like I did or use a wreath hanger.